 How you can get involved in this valuable ministry

-If you are interested in learning more about becoming a Commission member, please contact Danielle Dixon on 01604 723514 / 07833 050628 or firstname.lastname@example.org.
-For further information, please read the Induction information for commission members.
+If you are interested in learning more about becoming a member, please contact Danielle Dixon.
+For further information, please refer to the Safeguarding Structure page, terms of reference are available.

 The Healing and Reconciliation group is a sub-group of the SAB, formed in 2019 as part of the Diocese’s aspiration to improve the way that we respond to and engage with those who have been hurt by abuse.
 The essence of the group has included a desire to raise greater awareness of abuse, increase understanding of its impact upon those affected and to work towards creating a safer and more compassionate environment for anyone seeking comfort and healing.
 For further information please refer to the Resources for Victims and Survivors page.